White Paper: SWITCHing the paradigm

 Dr. Matthias Fripp

-More Renewable Energy, More Local Food
+Renewable Energy, Local Food Production

 Why We Invested